 One of the most underrated natural gems in North Armenia, Lake Arpi National Park is a unique ecosystem that is in the works to develop tourism in the future in Shirak.

-Lake Arpi National Park is located an hour a half away from the city of Gyumri and it’s a little slice of heaven covered with wildflowers, a gorgeous lake, rich and rare flora and fauna, and is an area where visitors can fish, camp, hike, and picnic in the woods.
+Lake Arpi National Park is located an hour and a half away from the city of Gyumri it’s a little slice of heaven covered with wildflowers, a gorgeous lake, rich and rare flora and fauna, and is an area where visitors can fish, camp, hike, and picnic in the woods.

 Ashotsk Ski Centre